Learned iterative networks: An operator learning perspective: Operator learning

 Machine learning methods, and in particular those based on deep learning, are commonly adapted to a specific domain by choosing appropriate training and test data, whereas architectures are chosen to be fairly general.

-In case of operator learning, generic architectures, like those based on \acp{CNN} or transformers that make up foundation models and \acp{LLM}, quickly become unfeasible to set-up and train due to the large-scale nature of operator approximation.
+In case of operator learning, domain agnostic architectures, like those based on \acp{CNN} or transformers that make up foundation models and \acp{LLM}, quickly become unfeasible to set-up and train due to the large-scale nature of operator approximation.
 This \emph{scalability} challenge is especially prominent when deep learning is used to solve inverse problems arising in imaging.
 In addition, approaches based on generic architectures tend to \emph{generalise poorly} even if trained against very large data sets.

-Below we illustrate these challenges for image reconstruction in tomography. \begin{description} \item[Scalability:] There has been a few attempts at training neural networks with task agnostic architectures, like AUTOMAP \cite{Zhu:2018aa}, which involves fully connected layers to approximate the inverse operator.
+\paragraph{Example from tomographic image reconstruction} We here illustrate the aforementioned challenges that comes with using a neural operator with domain agnostic architecture for image reconstruction in tomography. \begin{itemize} \item \emph{Scalability:} There has been a few attempts at training neural networks with task agnostic architectures, like AUTOMAP \cite{Zhu:2018aa}, which involves fully connected layers to approximate the inverse operator.
 An issue with such architectures is that they scale poorly.
 This is evident already for small 2D tomographic imaging problems, like recovering a $512 \times 512$ pixel image from parallel beam tomographic data gathered from 128 different projection angles with a 512 pixel line detector.
 The first two layers of the AUTOMAP has for this problem $128 \times 512^3 + 512^4 \approx 8.5 \cdot 10^{10}$ parameters, which implies $>$340~Gigabytes of GPU memory \cite{Bazrafkan:2019aa}.
 ETER-net \cite{Oh:2018aa}, which is a further development of AUTOMAP, does reduce the required parameters by over 80\% (by replacing the fully connected/convolutional auto-encoder architecture in AUTOMAP with a recurrent neural network architecture).
-However, this still means one has a network with about $6.8 \cdot 10^{10}$ parameters that need to be trained.
+However, this still results in a network with about $6.8 \cdot 10^{10}$ parameters that need to be learned from training data.